Lamartio/marlove/README.md

 because:

 - **Compilation times:** Gradle ony compiles modules that are changed
-- **Scalability:** When a module grows, it got split.
+- **Scalability:** When a module grows, it gets split.
 Thereby nothing gets so big that it becomes unmanageable.

 ## Everything is a lib